Joe Travis: After the Alamo

-Joe decided that he needed to leave San Antonio quickly, so he left the city and caught up with Susanna Dickinson, who was sent Gonzales, Texas to tell Sam Houston about the mission.
+Joe decided that he needed to leave San Antonio quickly, so he left the city and caught up with Susanna Dickinson, who was sent to Gonzales, Texas to tell Sam Houston about the mission.
 When Houston heard of what happened at the battle and that Santa Anna approaching, he had Gonzales burned to the ground, and everyone in the town left to head east.

 Joe was treated as a war hero since he was the only known male to survive the battle.
 He went to Washington-On-The-Brazos to tell Charles Travis, William B. Travis' son, what happened at the mission.
 Despite his new fame as a war hero, Joe was then taken back to Travis' estate and put back into slavery, by his new master John Rice Jones.

 One year after the battle of the Alamo, Joe escaped on two stolen horses, and made his way to a plantation owned by William B. Travis' brother, Nicholas Travis, outside of Sparta, Alabama.
 He was able to share with the rest of Travis' family about the battle.
 Joe is assumed to have stayed on their farm for at least 15 years.
 He was also possibly renamed "Ben" in the 1850s because Nicholas Travis' wife, Elizabeth, gave birth to a child named Joseph Mark Travis.
 Ben was the name of Joe's oldest brother who died when he was a child.

 Joe was last seen in San Antonio in 1877, and not much is known about his life past then.